Asia (film)

 Asia (אסיה) is a 2020 Israeli drama film directed by Ruthy Pribar, starring Alena Yiv and Shira Haas.
 The film was premiered online at the 2020 Tribeca Film Festival (due to the COVID-19 pandemic), where it won the awards for Best Actress (Shira Haas), Best Cinematography (Daniella Nowitz) as well as the Nora Ephron Prize (Ruthy Pribar).
 After winning Best Picture at the 30th Israeli Academy Awards (Ophir Awards), it was automatically submitted as the Israeli entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.

 The film won eight additional Israeli Academy Awards (Ophir Awards) out of a total twelve nominations, including both Best Leading Actress and Best Supporting Actress.
 Menemsha Films gained North American distribution rights to the film in June 2020, and announced its theatrical premiere at Film Forum in New York City in 2020.

+Synopsis

+Asia (35) and Vika (17) are a mother and daughter living side by side, close yet distant.
+Asia, who became a mother at too young an age, struggles to understand and connect with her teenage daughter.
+Asia prefers to focus on her work as a nurse, while Vika spends most of her time at the skatepark with her friends.
+When Vika's health begins to deteriorate, Asia realizes she must try to become the mother Vika so desperately needs.
+Vika's condition becomes an opportunity for both of them to rediscover each other.

 Premise

 Asia is a mother-daughter drama film.
 A thirty-five year old single mother named Asia immigrated to Jerusalem from Russia with her daughter Vika, where she works as a nurse at a hospital.
 IndieWire wrote: